 The value has to be a valid formula in the form of a string, that is, without a leading

 = sign.
 Generally, a name points to a reference.
 For a maximum compatibility, use references here that are fully qualified (include the name of the sheet to which they refer) and absolute (prefix both row and column with the

 Boolean (default: false)

 To hide this name from the custom-name drop-down in the toolbar, pass

 true.
 Even if

 false, only reference names will be displayed in the drop-down.

 <div id="spreadsheet"></div> <script> $("#spreadsheet").kendoSpreadsheet(); var spreadsheet = $("#spreadsheet").data("kendoSpreadsheet"); // cell reference spreadsheet.defineName("MyCell", "Sheet1!$A$1"); // range reference spreadsheet.defineName("MyRange", "Sheet1!$A$1:$C$3"); // qualified name spreadsheet.defineName("Sheet1!Foo", "Sheet1!$B$2"); // relative reference (incompatible with other programs). // relative refs in A1 notation are ambiguous, unless we know // the cell where they are used, so we use the RC notation here: spreadsheet.defineName("CellsAbove", "R1C:R[-1]C"); // arbitrary formula spreadsheet.defineName("GoldenRatio", "(1+SQRT(5))/2"); </script>

-After that, it is possible to use any of those names in formulas.
+After that, you can use any of those names in formulas.
 For example, a formula like

 =SUM(CellsAbove) will return the sum of the cells above it, no matter where it sits.
 Relative references, such as the